grimvik90/whatsza/README.md

 No monthly fees.
 No limitations.
 Full code.
 Full control.

-🛒 👉 Buy the Whatsza Script Now
+🛒 👉 Buy the Whatsza Script Now (https://shorturl.at/2tdt4)
 Take the shortcut to launching your own SaaS product and start selling WhatsApp automation services today.

-📥 DM or email sales@whatsza.com to get the script instantly.
 🌐 Live demo on https://whatsza.com

 🛠 Need Help Installing It?